 The policy memorandum directs the Treasury and Commerce Departments to begin the process of issuing new regulations within 30 days.
 The policy changes will not take effect until those Departments have finalized their new regulations, a process that may take several months.
 The Treasury Department has issued Q&As that provide additional detail on the impact of the policy changes on American travelers and businesses.

 Travel to Cuba for tourist activities remains prohibited by statute.
-There are, however, 12 categories of authorized travel.
+There are 12 categories of authorized travel.
 The Department of Treasury's Office of Foreign Assets Control (OFAC) has issued general licenses in all 12 categories of authorized travel, subject to appropriate conditions.
-This means that individuals who meet the regulatory conditions of the respective general license they seek to travel under do not need to apply for a specific license from OFAC to travel to Cuba.

 The 12 categories of authorized travel to Cuba are: family visits; official business of the U.S. government, foreign governments, and certain intergovernmental organizations; journalistic activity; professional research and professional meetings; educational activities; religious activities; public performances, clinics, workshops, athletic and other competitions, and exhibitions; support for the Cuban people; humanitarian projects; activities of private foundations or research or educational institutes; exportation, importation, or transmission of information or informational materials; and certain authorized export transactions.

-Until and if the remaining aspects of the Cuba travel restrictions are lifted by the U.S. government or if the purpose of your travel to Cuba doesn´t fall within any of the 12 authorized categories and still want to go, please follow the steps below for knowing what to do and for your best trip options through a third country.
+If you are an individual or a group and the purpose of your travel to Cuba doesn´t fall within any of the 12 authorized categories and you still want to go, please follow the steps below for knowing what to do and for your best trip options through a third country.